 I am an Associate Professor with the Clinical Division of the Psychology Department at the University of Waterloo.
 My students and I investigate how children learn to communicate and interact successfully with other individuals.

 Janel is the Lab Coordinator of the Cognitive Development Lab, and graduated from the University of Waterloo with a BA in Honours Psychology.
 In her 4th year, she conducted an honours thesis investigating the social consequences of errors in communicative perspective taking in adult populations.

 Sarah is in her fourth year of the MA/PhD program in Clinical Psychology.
 She is interested in studying the cognitive factors which influence children's ability to communicate effectively.
 For her master's research, she examined children's ability to clarify their messages once they have been misunderstood by a listener.

-Alanna will be starting her third year of the MA/PhD program in Clinical Psychology in the Fall of 2017.
-Her most recent research project explored the influences of children's sharing behaviours.
+Alanna will be starting her fifth year of the MA/Ph.D. program in Clinical Psychology in the Fall of 2019.
+She is interested in studying how young children learn to work collaboratively with others.

 Randall successfully defended her dissertation investigating children’s use of verbal/nonverbal cues to determine speaker reliability in June 2015.
 She is currently completing her residency training and will then pursue work as a clinical psychologist in Vancouver, BC.

 Vanessa successfully defended her dissertation in November 2014.
 Her research focused on the behavioural and cognitive traits that impacted children’s cooperative behaviours.
 Once she completes her residency training she will work as a clinical psychologist in London, ON.

 Tracy graduated from the University of Waterloo's Clinical Pyschology Ph.D. program and has successfully defended her dissertation which investigated the influence of shyness on children's interpretation of figurative language.
 Tracy is currently working as a clinical psychologist.